It is a must that every early childhood educator spends time learning and memorizing a wide variety of fingerplays.

 Links to Grow On

-Little Fingers that Play by Deborah J. StewartThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Little Fingers that Play by Deborah J. StewartThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Instagram